+34 685 880 045

 Clawback provisions, executive pay and accounting manipulation [pdf] (JOB MARKET PAPER)

-I estimate a dynamic agency model to quantify the importance of dismissals in CEO incentives.
-The model generates endogenous dynamics in deferred and flow compensation and functions as a classification device of CEO turnover events that can exploit information from all departures.
-I estimate the model via the Simulated Method of Moments, using data for CEOs in US public firms appointed from 1993 to 2013.
+I estimate a dynamic agency model to quantify the importance of dismissals in CEO incentives vis-à-vis pecuniary compensation.
+The model features endogenous dynamics in deferred and flow compensation, as well as exogenous departures, and endogenous dismissals after bad firm performance.
+Thus, the model functions as a classification device for CEO turnover events that exploits information from all the CEO departures in the data.
+I estimate the model via the Simulated Method of Moments, using data for CEOs in U.S. public firms appointed from 1993 to 2013.
 The results confirm that dismissal threats play a limited role in CEO incentives.
-The estimated CEO dismissal rate is 1.56 percent and the CEO replacement cost represents 3 percent of firm assets, US$53 million in the median firm.
-Estimation across size and governance subsamples suggest that CEO dismissals are more important in small firms with worse governance.
-Moreover, deferred compensation provides most of CEO incentives, alleviating two-thirds of the static agency costs.
+The estimated CEO dismissal rate is 1.56 percent, and the CEO replacement cost represents 3 percent of firm assets, U.S.\$53 million in the median firm.
+Estimations across size and governance subsamples suggest that CEO dismissals are more important in small firms with worse governance.
+Technological frictions, rather than poor governance, seem to explain the infrequent dismissals.
+Moreover, deferred compensation alleviates two-thirds of the static agency costs.

-I present a model to rationalize the pro-cyclicality of executive compensation and its relationship with fraudulent and misreporting activities.
-The model features a principal-agent setting where effort and misreporting incentives are at conflict and investors compete for managerial talent.
-Investors have access to a monitoring technology that allows reducing the rent-extraction of the manager, but competitive pressures for talent drive down monitoring for more talented managers, who enjoy higher levels of expected compensation through high-powered incentives.
+I present a model that rationalizes the pro-cyclicality of executive compensation and its relationship with fraud and malpractice in the U.S. banking sector.
+The model features a principal-agent problem where effort and misreporting incentives are at conflict and investors compete for managerial talent.
+Investors have access to a monitoring technology that reduces misreporting and has potential to reduce rent-extraction by managers.
+Competition for talent lowers the monitoring intensity applied to more talented managers, who end up enjoying higher levels of expected compensation through high-powered incentive pay.
 I show how an increase in industry profitability, a reduction in the market rate of return and an increase in top managerial talent jointly increase the aggregate intensity of fraudulent activities and the level of executive compensation.